mixpanel/docs/pages/docs/data-structure/user-profiles.md

 ## Importing User Profiles via our API

-You can create or update User Profiles to Mixpanel in similar ways you track events: from our [SDKs](//docs/tracking-methods/sdks/javascript#storing-user-profiles)), via our [HTTP Engage API](https://developer.mixpanel.com/reference/profile-set), [Warehous Connectors](/docs/tracking-methods/data-warehouse/sending-user-profiles), or via our integrations partners.
+You can create or update User Profiles in similar ways you track events: from our [SDKs](/docs/tracking-methods/sdks/javascript#storing-user-profiles), via our [HTTP Engage API](https://developer.mixpanel.com/reference/profile-set), [Warehous Connectors](/docs/tracking-methods/data-warehouse/sending-user-profiles), or via our integrations partners.

 We recommend tracking user profiles from as close as possible to the source of truth, which is usually your application database or your CRM.
 One typical approach (especially for [Server-Side Tracking](/docs/tracking-methods/choosing-the-right-method#server-side-tracking)) is to run an hourly or daily script on your servers that pulls the list of user profiles from your database and pushes them to Mixpanel.

-Similiarly for [Group Profiles](/docs/data-structure/advanced/group-analytics#group-profiles), they can be created or updated using our [SDKs]([/docs/tracking-methods/sdks/javascript#creating-group-profiles)), via our [HTTP Groups API](https://developer.mixpanel.com/reference/group-set-property), [Warehous Connectors](/docs/tracking-methods/data-warehouse/sending-group-profiles)), or via our integration partners.
+Similiarly for [Group Profiles](/docs/data-structure/advanced/group-analytics#group-profiles), they can be created or updated using our [SDKs](/docs/tracking-methods/sdks/javascript#creating-group-profiles), via our [HTTP Groups API](https://developer.mixpanel.com/reference/group-set-property), [Warehous Connectors](/docs/tracking-methods/data-warehouse/sending-group-profiles), or via our integration partners.

 ### Operators